OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 //  * writes the time and temperature to the display once a minute
 //    * use the onion i2c module to write to the display -->

+// TODO: it isn't convenient that the I2C python MODULE exposes functionality and it's not some functionality. remember, these users are likely to be beginners so they might get a completely wrong idea about the i2c python module... change it to say somthing like 'which provides convenient functions for interacting with I2C devices'
 For this experiment, we'll be using our Onion I2C Python library which conveniently exposes some I2C functionality.
 If you're curious, you can see how it works in our [I2C Python module reference](#i2c-python-module).
+// TODO: the above link needs to be changed to https://docs.onion.io/blahblah, can't use #tags to link to docs articles since they are built separately

 >The LCD display driver code is based on user [**natbett**'s post](https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=34261&p=378524) on the Raspberry Pi forums.

+// TODO: the wrapper around the OnionI2C object is unnecessary and will be confusing/difficult to explain.
+// The fix: change the Lcd class to use the OnionI2C class directly:
+//  * the `__init__` function will instantiate an OnionI2C object
+//  * the `lcd_strobe` and `lcd_write_four_bits` will be changed to use the OnionI2C object writing functions

+// TODO: include a block diagram of our software system

-First, let's create a file containing a class to work with the I2C bus.
+// TODO: add a brief description (1-2 sentences) of what this class will implement First, let's create a file containing a class to work with the I2C bus.
 Create a file called `i2cLib.py` and paste the following code:

 ``` python